 NFL Power Rankings

-2. Seattle Seahawks - A lot of folks in Seattle have to be wondering if Matt Schaub had money riding on them on Sunday.
+1. Denver Broncos - A new number one after yet another dominating win over Philadelphia.2.
+Seattle Seahawks - A lot of folks in Seattle have to be wondering if Matt Schaub had money riding on them on Sunday.

 3. New Orleans Saints - Spent the first half of Monday's game toying with Miami like a cat does with a mouse.
 Spent the second half devouring the mouse.